emergenzeHack/ems_toolkit/README.md

 # get_ems_zips

 Script realized for mass download of ZIPs package vector files of EMS.
 Configure in the script TAG of emergencies ex: emergency_tags=["EMSRXXX","EMSRYYY"].
 Run the script.
-The script use a download.sh bash (thanks to [aborruso](https://github.com/aborruso) file for the curl operations and cookie management
+The script use CURL (see as example download.sh bash thanks to [aborruso](https://github.com/aborruso) for the curl operations and cookie management)